 At this time, all rural and grammar schools were closed and the children were transported by bus to Brockport Central.

-The 1990's finds farming still an important industry in Sweden with many fruit and vegetable farms still thriving in the area.
-It is a college town situated on the Erie Canal with two operating lift bridges, eleven active churches, two libraries (the Seymour Library and the Drake Library at the college), a small community based symphony, five volunteer fire companies, six cemeteries, a Village Police Department, a share of Northampton County Park, a senior retirement complex (Royal Gardens) and three museums.
+Sweden was a bedroom community/college town/agricultural power situated on the Erie Canal with two operating lift bridges, eleven active churches, two libraries (Seymour Library and the Drake Library at the college), a small community-based symphony, five volunteer fire companies, six cemeteries, a share of Northampton County Park, an expanded Senior Center and three museums.

-Wal-Mart came to Town in 1992.
-The Seymour Library left its State Street location and moved to a more spacious structure on East Avenue.
-The Brockport Central School District added a third elementery school, the Fred Hill School, and extensively renovated the high school.
-Main Street was declared an Historic Business District and listed on the National Register of Historic Places.
+In 1992, the Seymour Library left its State Street location and moved to a more spacious structure on East Avenue.
+The Brockport Central School District added a third elementary school, the Fred Hill School, and extensively renovated the high school.
+Main Street was declared a Historic Business District and listed on the National Register of Historic Places.